Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Laplacian Systems Arising from Rotation Averaging and Translation Estimation

 In the following, it would be more convenient to consider the matrix form of the above linear system.
 For this purpose, let us define matrices $V, B(R) \in \Real^{n \times p}$,

 Using properties of the Kronecker product, we can show that \eqref{eq:rotation_laplacian_system} is equivalent to,

-\cref{alg:laplacian_newton_method} shows the complete pseudocode of the approximate Newton algorithm.
-Compared to the original Newton's method, \cref{alg:laplacian_newton_method} uses a \emph{constant matrix} across all iterations, and hence could be significantly more computationally efficient.
-For this reason, we believe that \cref{alg:laplacian_newton_method} could be of independent interest for standard (centralized) rotation averaging.
+\cref{alg:laplacian_newton_method} shows the pseudocode of the approximate Newton algorithm.
+Compared to the original Newton's method, \cref{alg:laplacian_newton_method} uses a \emph{constant matrix} across all iterations, and hence could be significantly more computationally efficient {by avoiding to re-compute and re-factorize the Hessian matrix at every iteration.} For this reason, we believe that \cref{alg:laplacian_newton_method} could be of independent interest for standard (centralized) rotation averaging.
 Furthermore, in \cref{sec:algorithm}, we show that \cref{alg:laplacian_newton_method} admits communication-efficient extensions in multi-robot settings.

-\begin{remark}[Connections with prior work \cite{Nasiri2021GaussNewton}] In \cite{Nasiri2021GaussNewton}, Nasiri~\etal first developed \cref{alg:laplacian_newton_method} for the special case of chordal rotation averaging using a Gauss-Newton formulation.
-In contrast, we motivate \cref{alg:laplacian_newton_method} by proving the theoretical approximation relation between the Hessian and the graph Laplacian (\cref{thm:Hessian_approximation}) that holds under both geodesic and chordal distances.
-Furthermore, in \cref{sec:algorithm} we extend \cref{alg:laplacian_newton_method} to a fast and communication-efficient solver in the multi-robot context.
+\begin{remark}[Connections with prior work] {\cref{thm:Hessian_approximation} leverages prior theories developed by Tron~\cite{Tron2012Thesis} and Wilson~\etal~\cite{Wilson2016Convexity,Wilson2020Convexity} and extend them to cover rotation averaging under both geodesic and chordal distance metrics.} Nasiri~\etal~\cite{Nasiri2021GaussNewton} first developed \cref{alg:laplacian_newton_method} for chordal rotation averaging using a Gauss-Newton formulation.
+In contrast, we motivate \cref{alg:laplacian_newton_method} by proving the theoretical approximation relation between the Hessian and the graph Laplacian (\cref{thm:Hessian_approximation}).
 Lastly, the theoretical approximation relation we establish also allows us to prove local linear convergence for our methods. \end{remark}

 \begin{remark}[Feasibility of the approximate Newton system] Using the properties of the graph Laplacian and the Kronecker product, we see that $\ker(L(G;w) \otimes I_p) = \Ncal$ where $\Ncal$ is the vertical space defined in \eqref{eq:vertical_space_RA}.
 Furthermore, in \cite[Chapter~9.8]{Boumal20Book}, it is shown that $\gbar(R) \perp \Ncal$.
 Thus, we conclude that $\gbar(R) \in \image(L(G;w) \otimes I_p)$, \ie, the linear system \eqref{eq:rotation_laplacian_system} and its equivalent matrix form \eqref{eq:rotation_laplacian_system_matrix_form} are always feasible.
 In fact, the system is singular and hence admits infinitely many solutions.
-Similar to the original Newton's method on quotient manifold, we will select the minimum norm solution $v$ which guarantees that $v \perp \Ncal$. \end{remark}
+Similar to the original Newton's method on quotient manifold, we will select the minimum norm solution $v$ which guarantees that $v \in \Hcal$ \cite[Chapter~9.12]{Boumal20Book}. \end{remark}